 Make sure you include these things:

 You will also find this section of a website called Terms and Conditions.
 Either way, it is a document that tells visitors how you conduct your business on your site.
-It also sets forth your expectations for how you expect them to behave and act on your site.
+It also sets forth your expectations for how you expect them to behave and act on your website.
 It is a contract of sorts and a potential “bacon saver” for sure.

 You will want to consider covering these items, and possibly more: